The maternal and child welfare bill is expected to become a new weapon for the Indonesian government to tackle stunting problems.

 The maternal and child welfare bill also proposes maternity leave to be extended to up to six months.

 The request was submitted by community organization from West Sumatra that focuses cultural preservation Lembaga Kerapatan Adat Alam Minangkabau (LKAAM).

-From nine fractions in the House, the Prosperous Justice Party (PKS) had previously rejected the bill because it deemed the bill to be lacking from other fundamental points that should be included.
+From nine fractions in the House, Prosperous Justice Party (PKS) fraction said it was against the bill being proposed as House initiative because it deemed the bill to be lacking from other fundamental points that should be included.

 “We’re against [the decision] not because we’re against the protection of sexual violence victims, especially women, but the bill doesn’t comprehensively regulate the entire immoral acts which include sexual violence, adultery, and sexual deviance,” spokesperson for the party Kurniasih Mufidayanti said.